 Given that start, I don't have to tell you how everything turns out.
 The performances are good.
 Carillo's role was originally intended for Otis Skinner, but he dropped out for some reason.
 Cinematographer Ernest Miller -- who spent his long career mostly shooting B Westerns -- and editor Arthur Roberts manage to keep you from noticing the stage-bound shooting by a careful combination of cutting and changing perspective.
 The sound track is a little thin and scratchy, but that might be an artifact of this particular print.

-There are several amusing lines scattered throughout the dialogue and the result is a a pleasant, if old-fashioned time waster.
+There are several amusing lines scattered throughout the dialogue and the result is a pleasant, if old-fashioned time waster.

 1 of 1 people found this review helpful.